sequelize/umzug/README.md

 Detailed documentation for the options it can take are in the `_SequelizeStorageConstructorOptions` TypeScript interface, which can be found in [src/storage/sequelize.ts](./src/storage/sequelize.ts).

+This library has been tested with sequelize v6.
+It may or may not work with lower versions - use at your own risk.

 #### MongoDB Storage

 Using `MongoDBStorage` will create a collection in your MongoDB database called `migrations` containing an entry for each executed migration.
 You will have either to pass a MongoDB Driver Collection as `collection` property.
 Alternatively you can pass a established MongoDB Driver connection and a collection name.